visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 ## Technical Information

 - Web-based application
-- Lite version available for desktop: https://makereels.ai/en/mobile-install
+- Lite App version is available for desktop and mobile install here: https://makereels.ai/en/mobile-install
-- Free plan videos rendered on user's device
+- Free plan videos rendered on user's device and may have low quality based on device hardware
-- Paid plan or credit puchased videos rendered on server
+- Paid plan or credit puchased videos rendered on server and offer highest quality of sound, videos and text
+- All the Downloaded reels can be found in Device download folder

 ## Support and Community